winger1ol/SOEN-357-mini-project/README.md

 Disclaimer
 ==
-Some logos and commercial logos are from internet. for example, cars brand and car images
+Some logos ,widget, commercial logos are from internet. for example, cars brand and car images